BlackBerry Limited (BB) EPS growth this year is -616.70%: Get Prepared for Trading Lift Off

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The Technology sector firm’s twelve-monthly sales growth has been -16.20% for the last half of the decade.
+It was noted that the giant of the Technology sector posted annual sales growth of -16.20% over the last 5 years.
 Meanwhile, its Annual Earning per share during the time was -37.80%.
 Nevertheless, stock’s Earnings Per Share (EPS) this year is -616.70%.
 This publicly-traded company’s shares outstanding now amounts to $566.02 million, simultaneously with a float of $557.85 million.
-The organization now has a market capitalization sitting at $8.82 billion.
-At the time of writing, stock’s 50-day Moving Average stood at $9.17, while the 200-day Moving Average is $8.09.
+The organization now has a market capitalization sitting at $10.18 billion.
+At the time of writing, stock’s 50-day Moving Average stood at $9.38, while the 200-day Moving Average is $8.19.

-It is quite necessary to find out the efficiency of the corporate organization, which has 3497 number of employees on its payroll.
+It is quite fundamental to gauge the extent of the productivity of the business which is accounted for 3497 workers.
 It has generated 340,704 per worker during the last fiscal year.
 Meanwhile, its income per employee was -421,206.
 The stock had 4.04 Receivables turnover and 0.27 Total Asset turnover.
 For the Profitability, stocks gross margin was +51.62, operating margin was -16.69 and Pretax Margin of -124.64.

 BlackBerry Limited (BB) Ownership Facts and Figures

-Nothing is more important than checking the behaviour of major investors towards the stock of the Software – Infrastructure industry.
+Now let’s turn our focus to how large-scale investors are working with this stock of the Software – Infrastructure Industry.
 BlackBerry Limited’s current insider ownership accounts for 11.20%, in contrast to 56.60% institutional ownership.
 According to the most recent insider trade that took place on Apr 02, this organization’s Chief Gv Aff & Pub Pol Officer sold 16,304 shares at the rate of 8.73, making the entire transaction reach 142,334 in total value, affecting insider ownership by 35,136.
 Preceding that transaction, on Apr 01, Company’s Chief Financial Officer sold 1,159 for 8.68, making the whole transaction’s value amount to 10,060.
 This particular insider is now the holder of 2,808 in total.

 BlackBerry Limited (BB) Earnings and Revenue Records

-As on 2/27/2021, Multinational firm has announced its last quarter scores, in which it reported $0.03 earnings per share (EPS) for the period topping the consensus outlook (set at $0.03) by $0.
+In the latest quarterly report released, which was put into the public domain on 2/27/2021, the organization reported $0.03 earnings per share (EPS) for the three months, surpassing the consensus estimate (set at $0.03) by $0.
 This company achieved a net margin of -123.63 while generating a return on equity of -55.60.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of -0.05 per share during the current fiscal year.

 BlackBerry Limited’s EPS decrease for this current 12-month fiscal period is -616.70% and is forecasted to reach 0.06 in the upcoming year.